amochuko/zypherpunk-hack/apps/pay-with-zcash/README.md

 Pay-with-Zcash Button Generator is a beautiful blend of utility, visibility, and community adoption.
 It empowers merchants and creators, gives Zcash tangible everyday use, and can easily grow into a plugin ecosystem later (Shopify, Ghost, WordPress, etc.).

-Let's anyone instantly create a "Pay with Zcash" button for their website or checkout page — no account, no backend wallet, just their ZEC address.
+Let's anyone instantly create a "Pay with Zcash", "Donate with Zcash", "Buy Me Coffee" button for their website or checkout page — no account, no backend wallet, just their ZEC address.

 The button opens a small payment modal (or QR popup) showing: